kulshekhar/ts-jest/README.md

   }
 }
 ```
-Note that, `module` property will be overwritten to `commonjs` since that is the format Jest expects.
+Note that the `module` property will be overwritten to `commonjs` since that is the format Jest expects.

 For all available options see [TypeScript docs](https://www.typescriptlang.org/docs/handbook/compiler-options.html).